LukasFlorian/T1000/main.typ

 + Split the image into subwindows and classify each subwindow using the cascaded classifier as either containing the object or not.

 Other approaches employ #acr("HOG") descriptors.
-The #acr("HOG") is attained by dividing the image into a grid of cells, contrast-normalizing them and then computing the vertical as well as horizontal gradients of their pixels.
+The #acrpl("HOG") are attained by dividing the image into a grid of cells, contrast-normalizing them and then computing the vertical as well as horizontal gradients of their pixels.
 The gradients for each cell are accumulated in a one-dimensional histogram which serves as that cell's feature vector.
 After labeling the cells in the training data, a #acr("SVM") can be trained to find an optimal hyperplane separating the feature vectors corresponding to the object that should be detected from those that do not contain the object.

 === Deep Learning-Based Object Detection <deep-learning-detection>
-Discusses the evolution of deep learning models, including R-CNN, Fast R-CNN, Faster R-CNN, and YOLO, highlighting their strengths and limitations.

-However, those methods are highly dependent on engineering the correct priors, such as the Haar-like features, and
+However, those methods are either highly dependent on engineeri ng the correct priors, such as the Haar-like features, or limited to binary classification scenarios, as is the case for #acr("HOG")-based #acrpl("SVM").
+Thus, newer Object Detection methods employ more complex deep-learning architectures.
+The best-performing models nowadays are #acrpl("ViT") using Attention mechanisms @dosovitskiyImageWorth16x162021 to learn relationships between patterns in different parts of images.
+However, they will not be further examined in this thesis, due to computational constraints that make them unfeasible for the edge-deployable solution sought in this work @dosovitskiyImageWorth16x162021.

+Relevant for this examination are their predecessors, #acrpl("CNN").
+The main mechanism they use to extract information from images are convolutional layers.
+Those convolutional layers get passed the image in the form of a tensor and perform matrix multiplication on that input tensor and a kernel tensor in a sliding window fashion to compute subsequent feature maps that will then be passed on as input to the next layer @lecunHandwrittenDigitRecognition1989.

+At their core, these convolutional layers do not work inherently different from fully connected layers that compute several weighted sums across all components of the input tensor.
+More specifically, fully connected layers can be described as convolutional layers whose kernels have the same dimensions as the input tensor.

+Resorting to smaller kernels, however, is a prior that makes use of the heuristic that in most cases, the features that compose an object in an image lie closely together.
+Thus, it is not necessary to process the entire image to detect an object that occupies only part of it.
+Convolutional neural nets hence save computational resources by focusing on smaller regions.
+In many cases it is advantageous to use those savings to increase network depth in order to make it possible for the network to learn more complex high-level features in subsequent layers.

+- SSD rather than Faster R-CNN due to faster inference: @akshathaHumanDetectionAerial2022
+- SSD > YOLO because of edge-specific faster inference: @alqahtaniBenchmarkingDeepLearning2024

+// TODO: Incorporate switch to multi-label setup later

 == Single Shot MultiBox Detector (SSD) Architecture <ssd-arch>
 Detailed explanation of SSD model architecture, including backbone networks (VGG, ResNet) and detection mechanisms.